vvkohut/grafana-datasource-plugin/README.md

 - **Dial timeout** (optional) - Connection timeout in seconds.
 - **Query timeout** (optional) - Read timeout in seconds.

+**Hydrolix Assistant subsection:**

+- **Enable Hydrolix Assistant** - Toggle on to enable Hydrolix Assistant.
+- **Hydrolix Assistant API base URL** - Base URL for Hydrolix Assistant API.
+- **Use default** - Toggle to use the default API base URL instead of specifying a custom one.

 **Query Settings subsection:**

 You can configure [Hydrolix query settings](https://docs.hydrolix.io/docs/query-options-reference) that will be sent